benrconway/Neighbourhood-Map/README.md

 ##### Responsiveness:
-Given the very simple interface on this SPA, I have decided that devices in portrait would give me coverage of the thinner aspects of responsiveness.
-Following this I have implemented only truly 1 breakpoint.
-Below this, is thin or small devices and I hide the aside and show a button for retrieving it, above this everything is visible and can be enjoyed.
+Given the very simple interface on this SPA, I have institued breakpoints that support a min-width of 350px and work to increase from there keeping text a readable size and at 800px it swaps from an off-canvas list to being in view.
+This was tested in both Chrome and FireFox, if any issues are found please contact me with details so I can correct them.

 ###### Desired Additions:
 - Include a server that runs when on an "npm start" which serves the page
 - More styling
 - More information/markers, etc

+Thank you for enjoying this website, if you find any bugs, have any issues or have any desires for future functionality, please contact me at benrconway84@gmail.com